Applethal/Neh_flowshop/README.md

 ## How to use:

 1. Fill the machines_jobs variable with a multi-dimensional matrix array that contains the processing times, each  array represents a machine, each inner value represents the processing times of the $j$ jobs in the given machine.
-Dealing with dictionaries is slow and made it hard for me to build the logic of the code, arrays shall it be! check the example at the end
+Dealing with dictionaries is slow and made it hard for me to build the logic of the code, arrays shall it be! check the example at the end.
-2. This is a flow shop problem, each job will be processed once on each machine, I did not add a function that checks if all the processing times are inside.
-Make sure everything is inside
+2. This is a flow shop problem, each job will be processed once on each machine, Make sure everything is inside.
 3. Run it and let it do its magic, you will get a permutation together with its makespan.

 Example: